 The Pros of Working From Home in a Rural Area

-There are actually quite a few pros to working from home in a rural area.
+There are quite a few pros to working from home in a rural area.
 First of all, there’s the cost of living.

 In general, rural areas are cheaper to live in than urban areas.
 This means that your cost of living will be lower, which is always a good thing.

-(However, do check this out before you make the move as property taxes have increased in our area recently and may have in other rural areas too.)
+(However, check this out before you make the move as property taxes have increased in our area recently and may have in other rural areas too.)

 Additionally, there’s less traffic and fewer people.
 This can be a huge plus if you’re someone who prefers peace and quiet while working.